Obstacles Salespeople Face when Trying to be Customer-Centric

 Salespeople at investment management firms are actually very good at delivering highly relevant communications, tailored to each individual sales opportunity.
 That’s not the problem.
 The problem is they don’t have the means to do so.
 The marketing and/or compliance process in place doesn’t enable the salesperson to tailor the “generic”, already-approved materials for their client or prospect.

-For example, instead of sending individual factsheets, the salesperson knows it’s a much better client experience to send a one-sheeter summary on the five products he’s presenting, and follow-up with the fact sheets later if the client is interested.
+For example, instead of sending individual factsheets, the salesperson knows it’s a much better client experience to send a one-sheeter summary on the five products he’s presenting.
+Then, follow-up with the fact sheets later if the client is interested.
 Or, instead of using the company’s generic presentation template, the salesperson wants to add a compelling video or some sector rotation models to convey a memorable and compelling story.
 If the marketing or compliance process doesn’t allow salespeople to tailor their materials for each sales opportunity, the customer experience suffers and sales don’t close.

 Additionally, there’s always the issue of compliance.
 If salespeople are “going rogue” and presenting materials that haven’t been approved, there is an increased risk to the firm.